Keynote presentation to Green Party US National Conference

 Millions of people around the world are already engaged in living this new reality into being through an emergent local living economies movement.

 These are very practical dimensions of the human transformation now underway.
 Every aspect rebuilds active relationships of community between people and between people & nature.
 The only political party in a position to translate this into a coherent political agenda is the Green Party.

 Seven Policy Clusters

-Each of the seven action-clusters identifies a critical systemic source of suicide economy failure and pairs it with a needed living economy change.
-The intention of this policy agenda is to shift the locus of economic power from global financial markets to local communities and shift the values focus from making money for the rich to creating community wealth for everyone.
-This is a crucial step toward bringing the structure and dynamics of our human economies into alignment with those of the biosphere.
+The intention…is to shift the locus of economic power from global financial markets to local communities and shift the values focus from making money for the rich to creating community wealth for everyone.

 I want to review, briefly, each action cluster so you get a sense of the scope of the issues and needs to be addressed.

 Problem: The use of financial indicators like gross domestic product (GDP) and the Dow Jones industrial average to assess the performance of the economy gives priority to making money for rich people over improving the lives of all.

 Solution: Focus attention on sustainable human well-being by evaluating economic performance against a dashboard of living indicators of human- and natural-systems health.
 The Bhutan experiment with a happiness index is an excellent start.

 Problem: The design of the money and banking system gives Wall Street control of the creation and allocation of money, which means our lives and national priorities are controlled by institutions devoted solely to maximizing private financial return to themselves through financial games that contribute nothing to the creation of anything of real value.